NetCDF

 Examining a Single NetCDF File

-to create indices for multiple files, we can load a single NetCDF file to examine it.
+to create virtual datasets for multiple files, we can load a single NetCDF file to examine it.

 # URL pointing to a single NetCDF file